Chevrolet Avalanche owners have reported 10 problems related to transfer case (under the power train category).

 See all problems of the 2007 Chevrolet Avalanche.

 Service 4wd comes on and truck reverts to 2wd, dealer has reprogrammed a few times unable to correct.
 When traveling down icy roads with no notice.

 See all problems of the 2003 Chevrolet Avalanche.

-The VIN of this vehicle is 3GNEK13TX3_.
 A warning light stating "service 4wd now" appeared on my dash of my 2003.
 Chevrolet Avalanche.
 According to the owner's manaul, this indicates that there is a problem with the 4-wheel drive of my vehicle.
 Upon inspection at the local Chevrolet dealership, I was informed that there is a bulletin from gm stating not to do any repairs for this concern.
 My vehicle is now stuck in 2wd and gm does not know if or when they will be able to remedy this defect.
-The failure date was February 7, 2004.

-The vehicle is a 2002 Chevrolet Avalanche.
-The VIN of this Avalanche is 3GNGK23G32_.
 I had my Chevrolet available to the dealer three times to find oil spraying up on the drivers door they found a crack in the front differ.
 Said they put in some go in the crack and it doesnt need replaced.
 In my opion the casting in chevy avalnches are deffective and need replaced.
-The failure date was February 1, 2002.

 While traveling error code light for 4-wheel drive came on.